Sawyer0/Ecommerce-Backend/README.md

 # E-Commerce BackEnd
 ## Description
-This application is comprised of many working parts that all seamlessly come together to build a polished application that seamlessly works with the databse to store and update data based of different CRUD functionality.
+This application is comprised of many working parts that all seamlessly come together to build a polished application, that works with a databse to store and update data using CRUD functionality.

 ## Table of Contents
 - [Installation](#installation)